kiamygomes/osdp-team6/.github/ISSUE_TEMPLATE/feature_request.md

 How might this feature evolve over time?

 ---

+## Template Completion Checklist
+- [ ] Feature summary is clear and specific
+- [ ] Problem statement explains the need
+- [ ] Proposed solution is detailed with examples
+- [ ] Technical considerations are addressed
+- [ ] Implementation plan is realistic
+- [ ] Testing strategy is comprehensive
+- [ ] Documentation requirements are identified
+- [ ] All relevant sections have been filled out
+- [ ] Irrelevant sections have been marked as not applicable

 **Additional Context:**
 Add any other context, screenshots, or examples about the feature request here.